Trauma from Armed Conflict and the Effect on Mental Health in Thailand's Deep South: A Systematic Review VE01-VE06

 Materials and Methods: Systematic searches were made in English and Thai using PubMed, Google Scholar, and Google.
 Sources included research articles in peer-reviewed journals and grey literatures in Thai and English languages published between 2004 and 2016, with “Thailand”, “Insurgency” and “Post-Traumatic Stress Disorder (PTSD)” as keywords.
 Irrelevant articles were screened out prior to the review.

 Results: The present review includes 16 articles, of which 2 articles were listed on PubMed, while 14 articles were found by Google Scholar and Google search in Thai.
-All articles were cross-sectional studies.
+Most articles were cross-sectional studies.
 Trauma associated with the conflict can be divided into direct trauma, traumatic grief /loss of loved one, and historical trauma.
 There was a large degree of heterogeneity in the literature with regard to prevalence and determinants of PTSD and other mental health disorders.

 Conclusion: Prevalence of PTSD and mental health disorders in the insurgency area varied widely and could be subjected to biases.
 Future studies should consider a more accurate measurement of the association between trauma and PTSD and assess for effect modification by adverse childhood experiences.